Undergraduate Audition Requirements

 • Timpani

-• Must demonstrate ability to tune by ear
+• Must demonstrate ability to tune the drums by ear.

 • Suggested repertoire: The Artist Timpanist by Patton, The Solo Timpanist by Firth, Timpani Technique for the Virtuoso Timpanist by Hinger or etude collections by Hochrainer, Lepak, or Goodman.

-Performing selections on the three main instruments from any other repertoire source is also welcome, as are orchestral excerpts.
-Please contact Dr. Brady Spitz at spitzbj@appstate.edu with any questions.
+Performing selections from any other repertoire source is also welcome, as are orchestral excerpts.
+If you have any questions about repertoire, don't hesitate to contact Dr. Brady Spitz at spitzbj@appstate.edu.

 If access to some of these percussion instruments is not possible, please contact: Dr. Brady Spitz, Professor of Percussion, at spitzbj@appstate.edu or 828-262-4979.